How to NOT infect your family?

 - Make sure you don’t touch your face.
 Disinfect your hands by washing them.
 Disinfect all surfaces in your laundry.

 - If you don’t have access to a washing machine and have to wash by hand, keep clothes in the sealed bag till you have time to handwash.
-If you can, keep the bag seperate from your house.
+If you can, keep the bag separated from your house.

 - Take a bath or shower immediately and dress in clean clothes before interacting with your family.